Overnight Dry Rub Ribs are crazy easy to make, loaded with flavor, and fall off the bone tender! Let your oven do the work while you sleep!

 - 1 rack St. Louis style pork ribs, about 3 1/2 pounds

 - Preheat your oven to 250 degrees F. Line a baking sheet with aluminum foil and place a wire cooling rack over the foil.

 - Remove ribs from packaging, rinse, and pat dry with paper towels.
 On the underside of the ribs, there is a membrane that needs to be removed.
 Use a paring knife to help separate the membrane from one edge of the rib meat.
 Once the membrane is started, grip it firmly with your hand and pull it off the meat while you hold the ribs with your other hand.
 It may come off in sections, just keep working at it until the whole membrane has been removed.

 - Cut the rack of ribs in half.
 Place the two halves on top of the cooling rack, bottom side up.
 Set aside.

-- Bake overnight, for 8 to 12 hours. (see temperature notes below) Carefully remove from the oven.
-Allow the ribs to cool enough to handle.
+- Bake overnight, for 8 to 12 hours. (see temperature notes below) Carefully remove from the oven and remove the foil.
+Allow ribs to cool to the touch.

 - Transfer to a cutting board and cut the ribs into serving portions.
 For dinner, cut each half rack in half again before serving.
 For appetizers, cut into single bone portions.
 Serve with your favorite BBQ sauce for dipping, if desired.